LaZyFee/Tailwind_Nike_Store/README.md

 # Tailwind_Nike_Store

-Your site is live at penguin-fashion-nike-store.netlify.app
+Your site is live at: https://penguin-fashion-nike-store.netlify.app/